Gold standard: U.S. politics

 Former congressman Ron Paul is a long-term, high-profile advocate of a gold standard, but has also expressed support for using a standard based on a basket of commodities that better reflects the state of the economy.

 In 2011 the Utah legislature passed a bill to accept federally issued gold and silver coins as legal tender to pay taxes.
 As federally issued currency, the coins were already legal tender for taxes, although the market price of their metal content currently exceeds their monetary value.
 As of 2011 similar legislation was under consideration in other U.S. states.
 The bill was initiated by newly elected Republican Party legislators associated with the Tea Party movement and was driven by anxiety over the policies of President Barack Obama.

 In 2013, the Arizona Legislature passed SB 1439, which would have made gold and silver coin a legal tender in payment of debt, but the bill was vetoed by the Governor.

 In 2015, some Republican candidates for the 2016 presidential election advocated for a gold standard, based on concern that the Federal Reserve's attempts to increase economic growth may create inflation.
 Economic historians did not agree with the candidates' assertions that the gold standard would benefit the U.S. economy.

+In 2025, Florida passed a law making gold and silver legal tender within the state to, as Governor Ron DeSantis put it, give people "financial freedom".